Guide To Daepo Jusangjeolli Cliff Jeju Island, South Korea

-Daepo Jusangjeolli Hexagonal Lava Cliff is one of my favorite places to visit on Jeju Island.
+Daepo Jusangjeolli Cliff is one of my favorite places on Jeju Island.
 I was amazed when I first visited here.
 These rock formations are perfectly hexagonal, creating a unique natural scenery.

-In this article, I’d like to share useful information about Jusangjeolli Cliff, how to get there, ticket prices, and other travel tips.
+In this article, I’d like to share useful information about Jusangjeolli Hexagonal Lava Cliff, how to get there, ticket prices, and other travel tips.

 The formation of Jusangjeolli Hexagonal Lava Cliff